 Your program is to write a standard output.
 Print exactly one line for each test case.
 For each test case, print “YES” if the first word is a bank of the second word.
 Otherwise, print “NO”.

-4 IMPS MISSISSIPPI BLUE BLUE CUNT COCONUT IPC PC
+4 IMPS MISSISSIPPI BLUE BLUE CNT COCONUT IPC PC